 How do you write a code in C# to split the list [a, b, c, d, e, f, g, h] into sublists [a, b, c], [d, e, f], [g, h] each with three elements and the last with less than three?
 The most popular answer is the following LINQ.

 This article shows how to use the dotnet format command to format your source code according to a specific coding style.
 The article discusses its limitations and how to overcome them by introducing StyleCop.Analyzers.
 It also mentions the way to apply StyleCop.Analyzers to all projects in a solution.

 This article illustrates the implementation of a system tray application with WPF and the MVVM pattern.
 The full source code is in the GitHub repository.

 The implementation has two distinctive points.
 First, it does not use notable WPF NotifyIcon because the license, CPOL, isn't compatible with any OSS licenses.
 Then, the implementation obeys the MVVM pattern and has no code behind.

 This article shows a quite simple memory pool to make a thread-unsafe library thread-safe without performance degradation in single-threaded programs.
 Same as the previous article, this article is about DynaJson.

 Thread-safety requires overhead to allocate an instance by each invocation to isolate data being altered.
 Unless thread-safety is required, we can use a static class or a singleton to eliminate any additional allocation.

-You can use Physics.OverlapCapsule to get two Colliders overlapped with a CapsulCollider as above.
+You can use Physics.OverlapCapsule to get the two Colliders overlapped with the CapsulCollider as above.
 This method takes the position and the size of a capsule and returns all Colliders overlapped by the capsule.